-Daniel Tabak has experience in complex securities litigation, commercial litigation, bankruptcy litigation, real estate litigation, intellectual property litigation, antitrust litigation, regulatory enforcement, and internal investigations.
+Daniel Tabak has experience in commercial litigation, bankruptcy litigation, complex securities litigation, regulatory enforcement, and internal investigations.
 Dan has been recognized by Legal 500’s U.S. guide in its securities litigation coverage each year since 2013 and in its commercial litigation category.
 He has also been named a “Local Litigation Star” in the 2018 edition of Benchmark Litigation and has also been named one of New York’s Super Lawyers for Business Litigation each year since 2014.
 Dan is a member of Law360's editorial advisory board for its legal ethics coverage.
 He is co-chair of the firm's Ethics Committee, chair of its Pro Bono Committee, and a member of the firm’s Diversity Committee.

 Dan is a graduate of Columbia Law School, where he was a James Kent Scholar and a Harlan Fiske Stone Scholar.
 He is also a graduate of Harvard College, where he was a John Harvard Scholar and a Harvard College Scholar.
 Prior to joining the firm, he was a litigation associate at Simpson Thacher & Bartlett LLP.
 He also served as a law clerk to the Honorable Allyne R. Ross of the United States District Court for the Eastern District of New York.